-Create a Custom Snap Geofilter for the Engagement Party
+Create a Custom Snapchat Geofilter

-You know how sometimes you go to an event, like a sports game or a concert, and there's a special filter on Snap that coincides with the event?
+You know how sometimes you go to an event, like a sports game or a concert, and there's a special filter on Snapchat that coincides with the event?
 That's called a geofilter, and anyone can get one.
-Pricing is determined by the size of the area where you want people to be able to use the geofilter; so for a small venue or someone's house, it's actually really affordable (it's only $5 an hour for a geofilter that's 20 square feet).
+Pricing is determined by the size of the area where you want people to be able to use the geofilter, so, for a small venue or someone's house, it's actually really affordable (it's only $5 an hour for a geofilter that's 20 square feet).
 You can design your own geofilter congratulating the couple and have it ready to go for the hours of the engagement party.

-The Nearly-Wed Game
+The Nearly Wed Game

-Craft a DIY Jeopardy board with questions all about the couple and their romance.
-Just like the game show, the board will reveal answers and the guests will have to "buzz" in to guess the question that corresponds to the answer (you can just have people raise their hands or ring a bell if you don't have a buzzer on hand).
+Craft a DIY Jeopardy! board with questions all about the couple and their romance.
+Just like the game show, the board will reveal answers, and the guests will have to "buzz" in to guess the question that corresponds to the answer (you can just have people raise their hands or ring a bell if you don't have a buzzer on hand).
 Possible categories could include the bride or groom, the couple, and the wedding plans.
 If someone chooses, for example, "the engagement" for 300, it could reveal an answer like "13 months," leading someone to buzz in and shout "How many months were the couple together before getting engaged?"

-Have each guest write down a memory of the couple (or each individually, depending on who each guest knows) on an index card and then mix all the index cards in a bowl.
+Have each guest write down a memory of the couple (or each individually, depending on who each guest knows) on an index card, then mix all the index cards in a bowl.
 Have the couple read off the index cards one by one.
 For each card, all the guests have to guess who the memory belongs to.
 Whoever gets the most cards right wins the game; this is especially fun if most people at the engagement party are already friends or acquaintances and will be able to guess who's who.

 The Shoe Game